About the Author

 Cynthia’s previous books are The Floating World, a dreamlike novel set in Tokyo and published by Ballantine, and The Demimonde in Japanese Literature: Sexuality and the Literary Karyukai, an academic monograph from Cambria Press.
-She has written multiple articles for Salon and Electric Literature and has contributed fiction and nonfiction to Ploughshares (forthcoming), The Mississippi Review, Michigan Quarterly Review, Prairie Fire, Asymptote Journal, storySouth, Witness, The Conversation, The Antigonish Review, Room, SLICE, Ruminate, Iron Horse Literary Review, B O D Y, The Offing, The Satirist, the Adventures in Bodily Autonomy short story anthology, and other publications.
-She also produces and hosts the interview podcast, A Real Affliction: BPD, Culture, and Stigma.
+Her work will appear in the forthcoming Best Canadian Essays 2026 anthology (Biblioasis Publishing).
+She has also contributed fiction and nonfiction to Ploughshares, Mississippi Review, Michigan Quarterly Review, Prairie Fire, Electric Literature, Salon, Asymptote Journal, storySouth, Witness, The Antigonish Review, Room, The Conversation, SLICE, Ruminate, The Offing, The Satirist, Enchanted Living, B O D Y, The Coil, The Bookends Review, Hippocampus Magazine, the Adventures in Bodily Autonomy short story anthology, and other publications.

 Cynthia holds a PhD in Comparative Literature from the University of California, Berkeley, for which she studied twentieth-century literature in Japanese, English, and Spanish.
 She earned her MA at Berkeley and a BA in Asian Studies at Amherst College.
 She has taught literature and creative writing at Berkeley and the International College of Liberal Arts in Kofu, Japan.